RedBlight/RandomSoru/README.md

 Question templates can be added from the admin panel, by the admin.

-To make a question template, first you generate some random variables using PHP:
+To make a question template, first, you define some random variables using PHP:
 ![Alt text](img/ss1.png "PHP")

 Then, you write the details (graphics, question texts, answers etc.) of the question using SVG, HTML and LaTeX.